S'no time to stay inside! Winslow Homer and Other Artists in the Snow.

 "Happy New Year," from the New Years 1890 Series issued by Kinney Brothers Tobacco Company.
 This was a trading card from their series of 50 cards issued 1889-90.
 From the collection of the Metropolitan Museum, NYC.

-The second one is from a Japanese woodblock print.
-Although this seems like a much more cooperative group, it does concern me about the attire.
+The second snowball image is from a Japanese woodblock print.
+Although this seems like a much more cooperative group, the attire concerns me; one snowballer is barefoot.
 My goodness.

 A group of two Japanese women and one Japanese man dressed in traditional attire, and making an approximately 3’ tall large snowball.
 The snow appears quite deep.
 The group is barefoot and apparently wearing only a light layer of clothing consisting of short traditional belted robes.